meklon/morphostain/README.md

 *-m, --matrix* (optional) - Your matrix in a JSON formatted file.
 Could be used for alternative stain vectors.
 Not for regular use yet.
 Test in progress.

 *-d, --dpi (optional)* - Output images DPI.
 900 is recommended for printing quality.
 High resolution can significally slow down the process.

+*-sc, --save_channels (optional)* - Save separate stain channels to subfolder.
+Could be useful if you plan to process the deconvolution result using other software.
+For example, counting separated nuclei with CellProfiler.

 ####Typical options usage
 ````
 morphostain -p /home/meklon/Data/sample/test/ -t0 35 -t1 40 -e 89 -s -a --dpi 600